jcastulik/codecademy-projects/README.md

 # Codecademy projects All In One!

+This is list of most projects I had to create to finish Web Development Path on Codecademy (https://www.codecademy.com).

 ```
 I skipped few courses fromWeb Development path because of their character (working in command line, testing..).Theese courses are:

-## Learn the Command Line
-Discover the power of this simple yet essential text-based tool and increase your productivity as a developer.
+Learn the Command Line (discover the power of this simple yet essential text-based tool and increase your productivity as a developer)

-## Learn Git
-Learn to save and manage different versions of your code projects with this essential tool.
+Learn Git (learn to save and manage different versions of your code projects with this essential too)

-## JavaScript Back-End Development
-Learn how to create back-end servers and APIs in JavaScript using the popular Express.js framework.
+JavaScript Back-End Development (learn how to create back-end servers and APIs in JavaScript using the popular Express.js framework)

-## SQL and Databases for Web Development
-Learn the SQL fundamentals needed to be a successful full-stack web developer.
+SQL and Databases for Web Development (learn the SQL fundamentals needed to be a successful full-stack web developer)

-## Test-Driven Development with JavaScript
-Master the fundamentals of Test-Driven Development to create reliable full-stack JavaScript web applications.
+Test-Driven Development with JavaScript (master the fundamentals of Test-Driven Development to create reliable full-stack JavaScript web applications)
 ```

-### Hello There

-This is list of all projects I had to create to finish Web Development Path on Codecademy (https://www.codecademy.com).

-### Learn HTML
+## Learn HTML

 Get started as a web developer by learning the basics of HTML, the essential language of the web.

 1. Fashion Blog
 2. Wine Festival Schedule

-### Styling a Website
+## Styling a Website

 Learn and practice the fundamentals of CSS to add beautiful styling to your webpages.